ethereum/consensus-specs/specs/electra/beacon-chain.md

     finalized_slot = compute_start_slot_at_epoch(state.finalized_checkpoint.epoch)

     for deposit in state.pending_deposits:
-        # Do not process a deposit request if Eth1 bridge deposits are not yet applied.
+        # Do not process deposit requests if Eth1 bridge deposits are not yet applied.
+        if (
+            # Is deposit request
-        is_deposit_request = deposit.slot > GENESIS_SLOT
+            deposit.slot > GENESIS_SLOT and
+            # There are pending Eth1 bridge deposits
-        if is_deposit_request and state.eth1_deposit_index < state.deposit_requests_start_index:
+            state.eth1_deposit_index < state.deposit_requests_start_index
+        ):
             break

         # Check if deposit has been finalized, otherwise, stop processing.
         if deposit.slot > finalized_slot:
             break

-        # Check if number of processed deposits fits in the limit, otherwise, stop processing.
+        # Check if number of processed deposits has not reached the limit, otherwise, stop processing.
         if next_deposit_index > MAX_PENDING_DEPOSITS_PER_EPOCH_PROCESSING:
             break